A Review of the Best Pulse Oximeters for Hospitals

 • Rechargeable battery: It offers 6 hours of charging time and up to 6 hours of usage time.

-• Intuitive touchscreen: This allows easy navigation.
+• Intuitive touchscreen: This pulse oximeter has an easy-to-use touchscreen which allows easy navigation.

 • It’s lightweight and hence portable.